 - Orcel Kounga, '17, Director of Admissions and Student Affairs, College of Medicine (at-large member)

 - Karen Lewis, Assistant Vice President, External Affairs

-- David Schwartz, Assistant Teaching Professor, Westphal College of Media Arts & Design
+- David Schwartz, Assistant Teaching Professor, Westphal College of Media Arts & Design (at-large member)

 - Non-voting Member: JuHwon Lee, Associate General Counsel

 Membership Appointments and Requirements